 Inspection will show that the descriptive grammar of the previous section is badly non-LL(1).
-Firstly, the declarations of variables and of functions both begin with a Type specifier.
-Secondly, two alternatives in Statement both begin with an identifier.
-Lastly, two alternatives for Factor also both begin with an identifier.
-It is not particularly difficult to refactorize the grammar to overcome these problems, although the intent of some productions may be less obvious than before.
+Two alternatives in Statement both begin with an identifier.
+Previous grammars for Parva have been written so that all applied references to identifiers are handled initially by the production for Designator.
+At first it might not seem particularly difficult to refactorize the grammar to overcome the LL(1) problem as below: